How to Configure Cloud Data Synchronization with Empty Database

 Schedule screenshot 5

-After this our package will run automatically every hour between 09:00 and 18:00 of every workday.
+After this our integration will run automatically every hour between 09:00 and 18:00 of every workday.

-You can also visit Scheduling Packages to get more detailed information on setting a package schedule.
+You can also visit Scheduling Integrations to get more detailed information on setting an integration schedule.